networkandcode/networkandcode.github.io/_posts/kubernetes/2021-03-18-kubernetes-retrieve-container-image-inventory.md

 Pods.
 We can iterate over the items list, and each item would be a dictionary again as that refers to one complete Pod manifest.

-Let's create a file, where we can store the results, we are retreiving.
+Let's create a file, where we can store the results, we are retrieving.
 ```
 file = open('/tmp/container-img-inventory.csv', 'w')
 file.write('Pod Name\tPod Namespace\tContainer Name\tContainer Image\n')